hungdtrn/local_llms_api/README.md

 # API Wrapper for local LLMs
 This is a wrapper that enables local LLMs to work seamlessly with OpenAI-compatible clients (BabyAGI, Langchain,...).

 It is particularly useful for developers who wish to create their own LLM applications internally, since using the ChatGPT API can be costly.

+The repository consists of two components: an API server and a client.
+The API server loads a designated LLM and awaits requests from the client.

+The API client can be incorporated into other applications to establish communication with the server.

 ## Installation